daniellacosse-code/onlyweb.dev/framework/README.md

 TODO: explain that mainly there are two environments with mirrored APIs:

-- backend vs. frontend (globalThis)
+- backend vs. frontend (which share globalThis)
 - page vs. element
 - inliner vs. template